pywemo/pywemo/README.rst

 Device Reset and Setup
 ----------------------
-pywemo includes the ability to reset and setup devices, without the use of the Belkin app nor need to create a Belkin account.
+pywemo includes the ability to reset and setup devices, without use of the Belkin app nor need to create a Belkin account.
 This can be particularly useful if the intended use is fully local control, such as using Home Assistant.

-Reset can be performed with the `reset` method, which has 2 boolean input arguments, `data` and `wifi`.
+Reset can be performed with the :code:`reset` method, which has 2 boolean input arguments, :code:`data` and :code:`wifi`.
-Setting `data=True` will reset data ("Clear Personalized Info" in the Wemo app), which resets the device name and cleans the icon and rules.
+Setting :code:`data=True` will reset data ("Clear Personalized Info" in the Wemo app), which resets the device name and cleans the icon and rules.
-Setting `wifi=True` will clear wifi information ("Change Wi-Fi" in the Wemo app), which does not clear the rules, name, etc.
+Setting :code:`wifi=True` will clear wifi information ("Change Wi-Fi" in the Wemo app), which does not clear the rules, name, etc.
 Setting both to true is equivalent to a "Factory Restore" from the app.
 It should also be noted that devices contain a hardware reset procedure as well, so using the software is for convenience or if physical access is not available.

-Device setup is through the `setup` method.
+Device setup is through the :code:`setup` method.
 The user must first connect to the devices locally broadcast access point, then discover the device there.
 Once done, pass the desired SSID and password (AES encryption only) to the `setup` method to connect it to your wifi network.